infinityonlinesolutions/sftp-server/README.md

 ## Introduction

-The SFTP server is based on [atmoz/sftp](https://github.com/atmoz/sftp).
+The SFTP server is based on the helm chart created by [openvnf/sftp-server](https://github.com/openvnf/sftp-server) and the docer image developed [atmoz/sftp](https://github.com/atmoz/sftp).

 The chart supports:
 - persistent SSH server host keys
 - provision of authorized SSH keys
 - persistentVolumeClaim for data
 - [kube-vxlan-controller](https://github.com/openvnf/kube-vxlan-controller)

+## Helmchart Repository

+This fork has been created to add this sftp-server helm chart to a helm repository, so the sftp helm chart can be added as dependency into other helm charts such as bitnami/wordpress, bitnami/moodle, etc.

 ## Prerequisites